llvm/circt/docs/RationaleHW.md

 allows connects, wires and other syntactic constructs that aren't necessary for combinational logic, but are nonetheless pretty useful when generating Verilog.

+**Zero Bit Integers**

+Certain operations support zero bit declarations:

+ - The `hw.module` operation allows zero bit ports, since it supports an open type system.
+They are dropped from Verilog emission.
+ - Interface signals are allowed to be zero bits wide.
+They are dropped from Verilog emission.

 ## `hw` Operations

 TODO: Spotlight on module.
 Allows arbitrary types for ports.